philipturner/ue5-nanite-macos/README.md

 ---

 Follow [this guide](https://docs.unrealengine.com/5.0/en-US/downloading-unreal-engine-source-code) starting with step 3 of "Downloading the Source Code".
 Then, follow [this guide](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source).
+Building should take on the order of 10 - 30 minutes.
 Unreal Editor will not launch from <b>Product > Run</b>, so navigate to the following URL in finder.

 ```
 /Users/<your username>/Documents/UnrealEngine/UnrealEngine/Engine/Binaries/Mac